United Center - Chicago Bulls

 Capacity: 20,917

-The Chicago Bulls moved into the United Center for the beginning of the 1994/1995 NBA season, at the time Michael Jordan was still retired and playing baseball but would rejoin the team later on that year and help usher in a string of three more NBA championships from 1996 to 1998.
-Twenty years later after his retirement, it is hard not to notice MJ’s accomplishments throughout the building and how magnetic that era was to the fans in Chicago.
+The Chicago Bulls moved into the United Center for the beginning of the 1994/1995 NBA season.
+At the time, Michael Jordan was still retired and playing baseball, but he would rejoin the team later on that year and help usher in a string of three more NBA championships from 1996 to 1998.
+Twenty years after his retirement, it is hard not to notice MJ’s accomplishments throughout the building and how magnetic that era was to the fans in Chicago.

-The United Center introduced an 8,600-square-foot screen display giving it the most high-definition space of any NBA arena.
-It is four times larger than the previous one that was installed in 2005.
+The United Center introduced an 8,600-square-foot screen display, giving it the most high-definition space of any NBA arena.
+It is four times larger than the previous one, which was installed in 2005.
 Fans on the 100-section level will be able to see videos and stats on a continuous LED inner ring underneath the main screens.

 Food & Beverage 4

-The United Center has a massive selection of food and beverage options featured on the main concourse.
-They range from regular stands to the fancier sections with additional seating, while many others have their own social area space.
+The United Center has 27 concession areas along with several upscale dining areas to enhance the game-day experience for fans during the game.
+The arena has a massive selection of food and beverage options featured on the main concourse.
+They range from regular stands to the fancier sections with additional seating, while many others have their own social area.
 Chicago staples and favorites from around the country are available at the United Center.

 The main concession stands are labeled Madison Street Eats, Chicago Sausage Shop, Chicago Dish, and Vienna Beef.
 Customers can order Chicago-style hot dogs, Italian beef sandwiches, Maxwell Street Polishes, chicken tenders and fries, and crinkle-cut fries.